zapta/arm/pro-mini/README.md

 1. Load and run a hello world image file as described above.
 Make sure the red LED blinks.
 2. Identify the serial port on your computer.
     * **Mac OSX:**  run _ls /dev/*usb*_, the port name looks like */dev/cu.usbmodemNXP-71*.
-    * **Linux:** perform diff of 'ls /dev/*' with and without the board connected.
-      The serial port on my linux box is called */dev/ttyACM0* and is also availal with two other name under the */dev/serial* directory.
+    * **Linux:** diff the output of 'ls /dev/*' with and without the ARM PRO MINI connected and look for port that appears only when the ARM PRO MINI is connected.
+The serial port our linux test box is called */dev/ttyACM0* and is also availal with two other name under the */dev/serial* directory.
     * **Windows:** TBD (may required the NXP CDC driver [here](resources/lpc_bootloader).
 3. Use a terminal emulator to print the text received on the serial port you identified above.